By 2013, I had run a marathon and done 9 triathlons, including a 70.3-mile half Ironman.

 I realized is that if there was something I really wanted to do – I needed to do it now.

-We bought a recumbent trike and I signed up for my “last” triathlon, which became the most extraordinary day of my life as 100 people stayed to cheer us in and we were featured in Endurance magazine.
+We bought a recumbent trike and I signed up for my “last” triathlon, which became the most extraordinary day of my life as more than a hundred people stayed to cheer us in.